 Anticoagulants

-Because viscous blood increases the likelihood of developing a blood clot, anticoagulants may be used to treat DVT and its related conditions.
+Because viscous blood increases the risk of developing a blood clot, anticoagulants may be used to treat DVT and its related conditions.
 The National Institute for Health and Care Excellence (NICE) suggests that anticoagulants should be used for those with proximal DVT (toward the hip) rather than distal DVT (toward and below the knee).

 Five of the trials in the Cochrane Review compared patients with anticoagulation treatments for up to three months and those without anticoagulation, while the other three trials compared anticoagulation treatments with different time frames.
 While the treatment shows a significantly greater reduction of risk of getting VTE again, there is “no clear effect on the risk” of getting a pulmonary embolism recurrence.